mhaidarhanif/rewinds-legacy/README.md

   - `tsconfig.json`
 - `server.js`

-There are also some code you can customize with your own branding by editing all the things that commented with `EDITME` (Use Search in your editor) and other things like `site.webmanifest`.
+There are also some code you can customize with your own branding by editing all the things that commented with `EDITME` by using search in your editor.

+Especially these files:

+- `LICENSE`
+- `site.webmanifest`.

 Also when using this starter kit, you might want to remove most of the code in: